TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 ## Custom

 ### Implementation
-Provide custom implementation in the following files:
+Provide custom implementation to the following files:
-* be-tools/cloud/docker/gvproviders/custom/setup.sh - This gets invoked during docker build time.
-Provide instructions to install required packages in the docker image.
+* be-tools/cloud/docker/gvproviders/custom/setup.sh - This gets invoked by the framework during docker build.
+Provide logic to setup required packages & environment in the docker image which gets used by run.sh during run time.
 * be-tools/cloud/docker/gvproviders/custom/setup.bat - Windows version of setup.sh
-* be-tools/cloud/docker/gvproviders/custom/run.sh - This gets invoked during run time.
-Provide logic to pull GV values from end-server.
+* be-tools/cloud/docker/gvproviders/custom/run.sh - This gets invoked by the framework during run time.
+Provide logic to pull GV values from an end-store.
 * be-tools/cloud/docker/gvproviders/custom/run.bat - Windows version of run.sh

 ### Build